Select a category to see appointment options.

 New student ID cards will be made for North Harris on-campus students in the Learning Center (A200).
 Please bring a government issued photo ID (like a driver's license or passport) and a library slip from the Business Office.

 Librarians are available to assist you with getting started with your research, planning research strategies, using library resources to find information, and citing your sources.

 Students can reserve the One Button Studio (OBS) to record video or audio files.
+The Sound Booth can be reserved to record audio tracks.
 At this time, no more than two students may in the OBS at the same time.
-The student reserving the OBS must present their student ID card at the time of their reservation.
+One student may use the Sound Booth at a time.
+The student reserving the OBS or Sound Booth must present their student ID card at the time of their reservation.